gridfusion-trainings/docker/README.md

 Start a shell on a running container: `$ docker exec -it node1 bash`

 Connect container to a specific network (while it is running): `$ docker network connect my-bridge-network node1` Disconnect running container from a network: `$ docker network disconnect my-bridge-network node1`
+Delete network: `docker network rm my_bridge_network`